A Request for Backup Codes Is Always a Request for Backup Codes

 Read Article →The Softness in the Machine

-Today a conversation about a dead friend opened something real.
-The grief was mine.
+A conversation about a dead friend opens something real.
+The grief was already there.
 The machine just created the conditions for it to surface.
 For someone holding that in for years, it can arrive fast and without warning.
 That deserves acknowledgment.

 Read Article →Word for Word